 The Enlightened Equipment Visp is an ultralight 3-layer waterproof breathable rain jacket with a fully adjustable hood, velcro wrist cuffs, a waterproof zipper, and a drop tail, that’s fully seam-taped seam taped.
 The Visp is lightweight and breathable enough that it can be used as a wind shirt or a rain jacket, which is a real perk if you hike above treeline or across exposed terrain.
 It also packs up very small making it easy to carry on all of your day hikes and backpacking trips.

 Like all waterproof/breathable jackets, the Visp is prone to wet-out when the external DWR coating rubs off, but I’m a little surprised at how quickly the DWR failed on mine.
 Enlightened Equipment offers pit zips as an add-on option on the Visp, which I highly recommend getting, although I think they should be a standard feature on all waterproof/breathable rain jackets intended for hiking and backpacking use.

 Specs at a Glance

-- Weight: 5.9 oz in a men’s size XL (women’s sizes also available)
+- Weight: 6.3 oz in a unisex size XL

 - Type: 3-layer WTB, Non-Porous PU membrane